-Easy Dairy Free Peppermint Fudge.
+Easy Vegan Peppermint Fudge.

-Add the dairy free dark chocolate chips and stir well until they are fully melted.
+- Add the dairy free dark chocolate chips and stir well until they are fully melted.

-Put the pan in the refrigerator and chill for two hours or until the fudge is firm.
+- Put the pan in the refrigerator and chill for two hours or until the fudge is firm.

-Use the parchment paper to remove the fudge from the pan.
+- Use the parchment paper to remove the fudge from the pan.
 Sprinkle the crushed candy canes on top, then slice into squares.

-Store in the refrigerator.
+- Store in the refrigerator.